12.2 Special Circumstances

 In addition to the federal closure criteria, a case worker may also request closure as “Opened In Error” (OIE) through the appropriate State CSE Office staff member if one of the following situations exists:

 Note: The POSSE case shall retain the same case class if closed OIE.
-For instance, if the closed child support case had a POSSE case class of “Non-IV-D” rather than “Closed,” then the State CSE Office shall change the case back to “Non-IV-D” rather than to “Closed.”
+For instance, if the closed child support case had a POSSE case class of “Non-IV-D” rather than “Closed,” then the State CSP Office shall change the case back to “Non-IV-D” rather than to “Closed.”

 Responding Intergovernmental Cases